djungyvr/vancity-eat-right/README.md

 Currently Have Information on:
 - Cactus Club
 - The Keg
+- Earls

-If you're wondering why Earls isn't there, the pdf is formatted so badly that I can't scrape it :(
+<s>If you're wondering why Earls isn't there, the pdf is formatted so badly that I can't scrape it :(</s>

-Will happily accept PRs with Earls information :)
+Happily accepting PRs :)

 ## Available Scripts
 ### `npm start`